Department of ophthalmology

 Roman Pavlenko, M.D.

 Dr. Roman Pavlenko graduated from Bogomolets National Medical University in 2021.
 He completed externships in Poland (2018), Chile (2020), and Egypt (2021).
-Since 2021, he has been undergoing clinical residency training and is currently the chief resident at the Department of Ophthalmology of Bogomolets National Medical University.
+During 2021 – 2023, he was doing his clinical residency training and was serving as the chief resident at the Department of Ophthalmology of Bogomolets National Medical University.
+He is a Ph.D student since 2023.

 English level: C1.